QubeSwap/qubebridge-network/docs/governance.md

 Note that to update these params themselves, a param change governance process is needed.

-We usually propose and vote on two types of governance proposals, 1. simple param changes for a certain module and 2. cbridge / pegbridge config updates.
+We usually propose and vote on two types of governance proposals, 1. simple param changes for a certain module and 2. qubebridge / pegbridge config updates.
 There are other types of governance proposals such as farming adjustments and software upgrades, but they happen less often.

 ### Param Change